Questions and Answers About Alpacas

 Q. How do I get started raising my own alpacas?

 A. First of all we recommend visiting as many farms and talking with as many breeders as possible.
 Almost all alpaca breeders are more than willing to share their knowledge and experience with potential new breeders - we LOVE to show off our alpacas!
 This is a great way to learn lots of "dos and don'ts" from people who have already done the legwork.
 Many people buy a couple of geldings or intact males to begin with and once they feel confident that alpacas really are easy to care for and an utter joy to be around, they take the next step to the larger financial investment of breeding animals.
-Other people just dive right in.
+I don’t suggest this, but other people just dive right in.
 Whatever your comfort level, there are breeders out there who would love to help you succeed.

 Contact us for a farm visit to get you started on your journey.